looprock/megaphone/README.md

 DATA: {"id": "bar", "url": "http://localhost:18081/status"}

-If 'status' isn't in the root of your JSON output, you can pass two objects, 'addr' and 'jsonpath', inside 'url':
+If 'status' isn't in the root of your JSON output, you can pass two objects, 'addr' and 'jsonpath', inside 'url':<br>

-addr - the full URL for your check, exactly what you'd pass inside url if status was in the root of your JSON output
+addr - the full URL for your check, exactly what you'd pass inside url if status was in the root of your JSON output<br>
 jsonpath - a slash delimited 'path' to you status.

-for instance if your check output looks like this:
+for instance if your check output looks like this:<br>
 {"megaphone": {"status": "OK", "date": "2014-02-01T23:36:38CST", "message": "Everything is OK!", "id": "ok"}}

-You would use this to register your check:
+You would use this to register your check:<br>
 DATA: {"id": "bar", "url": {"addr": "http://localhost:18081/status", "jsonpath": "megaphone/status"}}

 ## Verify check